 NIA LEPS AGES-RS Study Data Analysis

-Our team gathers, analyzes, reorganizes, interprets, and summarizes research information in SAS.
+Our team gathered, analyzed, reorganized, interpreted, and summarized research information using Microsoft Excel and SAS version 9.4.
 We also responds to secondary research requests and applies analytical skills and tools to support project design, situation analysis, design of market research or marketing strategy, tactics related to the AGES-RS dataset.